jflater/jared-ai-ml-lab/sql_practice/README.md

 **`admissions`** records each facility admission with type and primary reason — a bridge table that supports tracking residents across multiple admissions or facility transfers.

 **`care_events`** is the most granular table: one row per care interaction (medication, assessment, activity), with the delivering staff member and duration.
-This is where window functions earn their keep.

 **`billing`** captures monthly charges per resident, broken into base and additional service fees, with payment status and date.